 - Accessibility for emergency equipment via an unobstructed 20-foot emergency access lane must be maintained at all times.

-- Posting of street closure/no parking signs must be completed no less than 72 hours prior to date of event.
+- Posting of street closure/no parking signs must be completed no less than 72 hours prior to the date of the event.